ricky2905/ricky2905.github.io/HOMEWORK/homework2/index.md

 ### Types of Distribution

-* **Univariate**: examines one variable at a time, analyzing mean, median, mode, variance, skewness, and kurtosis [4].
+* **Univariate** — examines one variable at a time, analyzing mean, median, mode, variance, skewness, and kurtosis [4].
-* **Bivariate**: examines the relationship between two variables, using scatter plots, contingency tables, and correlations [4].
+* **Bivariate** — examines the relationship between two variables, using scatter plots, contingency tables, and correlations [4].
-* **Multivariate**: involves multiple variables simultaneously, used in PCA, clustering, and complex predictive models [4].
+* **Multivariate** — involves multiple variables simultaneously, used in PCA, clustering, and complex predictive models [4].

 ### Other Relevant Concepts

-* **Probability distributions**: Normal, Poisson, Binomial, useful for modeling events like access attempts or attacks [4].
+* **Probability distributions**: Normal, Poisson, Binomial — useful for modeling events like access attempts or attacks [4].
 * **Outliers**: extreme values that may indicate anomalies or intrusions [1][5].
 * **Patterns and correlations**: identifying dependencies between variables can reveal abnormal behaviors or vulnerabilities [2][4].

+---

 ## Final Considerations

 Proper analysis of datasets and distributions is essential in cybersecurity for identifying threats and optimizing defense systems.
 The combined use of structured, unstructured, and semi-structured datasets, along with rigorous data management, allows the development of robust and reliable statistical and machine learning models [1][6].

+---

 ## References

 [1] Provost, F., & Fawcett, T. (2013). *Data Science for Business*.
 O'Reilly Media.
 [2] Han, J., Pei, J., & Kamber, M. (2011). *Data Mining: Concepts and Techniques*.
 Elsevier.
 [3] Jurafsky, D., & Martin, J. H. (2020). *Speech and Language Processing*.
 Pearson.
 [4] Montgomery, D. C., & Runger, G. C. (2018). *Applied Statistics and Probability for Engineers*.
 Wiley.
 [5] Goodfellow, I., Bengio, Y., & Courville, A. (2016). *Deep Learning*.
 MIT Press.
 [6] Tavallaee, M., et al. (2009). *A detailed analysis of the KDD CUP 99 data set*.
 In *IEEE Symposium on Computational Intelligence for Security and Defense Applications*.

+---

-## Univariate and bivariate distribution on a dataset
+## Univariate and Bivariate Distribution on a Dataset

 Here is an example based on a simple database created with Access.
 Using two basic SQL queries, we can calculate both the univariate and bivariate distributions.
-For the univariate distribution, we consider the age variable, while for the bivariate distribution we examine age and Height.
+For the univariate distribution, we consider the **Age** variable, while for the bivariate distribution we examine **Age** and **Height**.

 ![Dati](/assets/images/dati.png "Esempio di dati tabellari")

-Univariate distribution on Età
+### Univariate Distribution on Age
 ![Eta](/assets/images/Dist_univariata.png "Distribuzione Univariata")

-SQL code
+**SQL Code:**
 ![EtaSQL](/assets/images/Dist_univariata_sql.png "Distribuzione Univariata SQL")

-Bivariate distribution on Età, Altezza
+### Bivariate Distribution on Age and Height
 ![EtaAltezza](/assets/images/Dist_bivariata.png "Distribuzione Bivariata")

-SQL code
+**SQL Code:**
 ![EtaAltezzaSQL](/assets/images/Dist_bivariata_sql.png "Distribuzione Bivariata SQL")

+---

 ## Using Distribution to Break a Caesar Cipher

-This section introduces a simple web-based tool along with an explanation for working with the classic Caesar cipher (shift = 3).
-The tool allows users to: encrypt text, attempt decryption by trying all 25 possible shifts (brute-force), and automatically estimate the correct shift using letter frequency analysis (chi-squared test) compared to standard English letter frequencies.
-The implementation uses plain HTML and JavaScript, designed for educational purposes and hands-on experimentation.
-The frequency-based approach provides a statistical guess for the most likely shift but is reliable only for sufficiently long texts, while brute-force generates all possible plaintexts and remains the reliable method for shorter inputs.
+This section introduces a simple web-based tool and an explanation for working with the **Caesar cipher (shift = 3)**.
+The tool allows users to:

+* Encrypt text
+* Attempt decryption by trying all 25 possible shifts (brute-force)
+* Automatically estimate the correct shift using letter frequency analysis (chi-squared test)

+The frequency-based approach provides a statistical guess for the most likely shift (for longer texts), while brute-force remains reliable for shorter ones.

+---

-## Main Goals of the tool
+## Main Goals of the Tool

-Caesar Cipher Generation
+### Caesar Cipher Generation

-Encrypts plaintext with a user-selected shift.
+* Encrypts plaintext with a user-selected shift.

-Supports accent mapping before encryption.
+* Supports accent mapping before encryption.

-Attempted Decryption of All Shifts
+### Attempted Decryption of All Shifts

-Performs brute-force over all 26 possible Caesar cipher shifts.
+* Performs brute-force over all 26 possible Caesar cipher shifts.

-Scoring and Ranking of Candidates
+### Scoring and Ranking of Candidates
 Calculates scores based on:

-Hamming distance compared to the reference letter frequency order.
+* Hamming distance (letter order)

-Chi-squared statistic (χ²) for letter frequencies.
+* Chi-squared statistic (χ²) for frequencies

-Presence of common Italian words (wordScore).
+* Presence of common Italian words (wordScore)

-Presence of common bigrams (bigramScore).
+* Presence of common bigrams (bigramScore)

-Combines scores using configurable weights.

-Results Display
+### Results Display

-Shows all candidate decryptions in a sortable table.
+* Shows all candidate decryptions in a sortable table.

-Highlights the top N candidates.
+* Highlights the top N candidates.

-Allows selection of a candidate to view a preview and detailed scores.
+* Allows selection of a candidate to view a preview and detailed scores.

-User Utilities
+### User Utilities

-Copies the ciphertext to the clipboard.
+* Copy ciphertext to clipboard.

-Automatically handles accents and capitalization for analysis.
+* Automatically handle accents and capitalization.

+---

 ```html
 <!doctype html>